 Mazrui, the most cited African scholar and one of the most prominent African scholars, titled his 1979 Reith Lectures 'The African Condition'.
 A year later, 1980, the lectures metamorphosed into a book which he titled The African Condition: A Political Diagnosis.
 The concept 'the African condition' brings to mind Hannah Arendt's The Human Condition which deals with the distinctions between vita activa and vita contemplativa, between labour, work and action and between the public or social and the private.
-Although Mazrui was not concerned with Arendt's distinctions, part of the reason he chose the title 'the African condition' was 'because it echoed the philosophical phrase "the human condition" (1979, s.p.) (emphasis in original).
-Although in the twenty-first century, we need to move beyond Mazrui's conception of the African condition in the twentieth century, since he is the most cited African scholar and one of the most prominent African scholars, I think anyone who discusses the African condition without any reference to Mazrui's magisterial discussion of the subject, four decades ago will have to justify such omission.
+Although Mazrui was not concerned with Arendt's distinctions, part of the reason he chose the title 'the African condition'' (1979, s.p.) (emphasis in original).
+Although in the twenty-first century, we need to move beyond Mazrui's conception of the African scholar and one of the most prominent African scholars, I think anyone who discusses the African condition without any reference to Mazrui's magisterial discussion of the subject, four decades ago will have to justify such omission.

 Mazrui (1979) wanted 'to examine the state of Africa partly as a way of measuring the state of the world' (s.p.).
 He argued that 'Africa is in part a mirror of the human condition.
 But in a mirror the left hand becomes the right hand and vice versa.
 The mirror is both a reflection of reality and its distortion.
 The mirror is a paradox' (Ibid.).
-Mudimbe (2003) corroborates Mazrui's observation when the former avers that 'the predicament of African identities was in actuality engineered by the colonial library' (p.
+Mudimbe (2003) corroborates Mazrui's observation when the former avers that 'the predicament of African identities .... was in actuality engineered by the colonial library' (p.
 212).
 More importantly, Mazrui (1979) chose the title 'The African Condition' because of a diagnostic reason, that is, he intended to diagnose 'Africa's aches and pains' (s.p.).
 For him, diagnosing Africa's aches and pains was equivalent to asking; 'what is Africa's state of health after 100 years of intense interaction with Europe?'
 (Ibid.).
 No wonder, in both the lectures and the book, the African condition is, to a large extent, understood to be a negative effect of the interaction between Africa and Europe.